 Learn more about robotic options for these surgeries:

 The benefits of robotic procedures

 - A robot allows greater surgical precision.
-The robot holds miniature instruments and can be manipulated with more agility and in ways impossible for a human hand - even around corners.
+The robot holds miniature instruments and can be manipulated with more agility and in ways impossible for a human hand.

 - Robotic surgery is "laparoscopic," meaning minimally invasive, when compared to traditional "open" surgery.
 Instead of one long incision, the surgeon makes smaller incisions that are a mere 1/4- to 1/2-inch in length.
 Minimally invasive surgery, as compared to open surgery, results in: